 A federal criminal appeal is not a retrial; rather, it is a chance for you to explain to the appellate court why the trial court got your case wrong.
 There are several reasons why a person could receive a wrong verdict, including procedural errors, mistakes made by the judge or violations of their civil rights.
 The judges on the appellate court will review your argument and then determine if an appeal is right for your case.

 There are strict deadlines to appeal a federal criminal case, so you should contact an attorney as soon as possible.

 Get Answers To All Your Questions In A Consultation

-You can talk to attorney Ann Fitz in an initial consultation at her firm’s West Palm Beach office.
+You can talk to attorney Ann Fitz in an initial consultation at her firm’s West Palm Beach or North Miami office.
 Call 561-264-2431 or send her an email to schedule your consultation.